 - They might cross their legs as they stand or walk.

-Certain breeds are more likely to suffer from types of ‘myopathy’, which are diseases that cause damage to muscles and can lead to muscle atrophy.
-There are two main categories of breed: large dogs such as German Shepherds and sighthounds such as Greyhounds.
+Certain dog breeds are more likely to suffer from types of ‘myopathy’, which are diseases that cause damage to their muscles and can lead to muscle atrophy.
+There are two main categories of these dog breeds: large dogs such as German Shepherds and sighthounds such as Greyhounds.

 In the first category, German Shepherds are prone to Fibrotic Myopathy which causes weakness in their thigh muscles, Labrador Retrievers can be affected by Centronuclear Myopathy leading to muscle loss in their first year, and Great Danes can inherit a disorder that causes muscle wasting.

 Some sighthounds are also affected by muscle loss, but for completely different reasons.
 When a breed such as a Greyhound experiences Exertional Myopathy, it’s usually because they have over-worked their muscles through intense activity.